jarmo/eventify/README.md

 If the answer was yes to either of these questions then Eventify can help you!

-Eventify will notify you about upcoming events from different providers/organizers in an aggregate way.
+Eventify will notify you about upcoming events from different providers/organizers in an aggregated way.

 ## Installation